Million Electric Vehicle Bill Signed by Governor Brown

 Spreading access to a cleaner fuel that’s the cost equivalent of dollar-a-gallon gasoline

 As shown in this figure, for the last decade, driving on electricity has been equivalent to dollar-a-gallon gasoline, and its forecasted to stay that way for the next decade.
-With the governor expected to enthusiastically sign the Charge Ahead California Initiative by the end of September, today’s vote concludes a seven-month-long legislative effort to adopt this groundbreaking initiative in California to get off the rollercoaster that is the world oil market.
+Governor Brown's signature concludes an eight-month-long legislative effort to adopt this groundbreaking initiative in California to get off the rollercoaster that is the world oil market.

 The hope, of course, is that other states will follow suit and charge ahead towards cleaner fuel, cleaner air, and away from dirty fossil fuels.
 Drivers across America could get used to driving past the gas station, not worrying when oil prices spike following a hurricane in the Gulf of Mexico or violence in the Middle East, and enjoying the convenience of re-fueling at home.